We've been hearing stories of people cooking food in their dishwasher for years.

 The fruit compote was delicious, but unfortunately the custard, while tasting great, came out a little too runny.

-We suspect the cycle we used wasn't hot enough for custard, so we'll continue to refine our recipe, but in the meantime you could always serve the fruit with some nice ice cream.
+We suspect the cycle we used wasn't hot enough for custard, so we'll continue to refine our recipe, but in the meantime you could always serve the fruit with ice cream.

 Want to try it for yourself?
 See our 'dinner in a dishwasher' recipes.